 Chemistry is a broad field and knowledge of chemistry is essential to the student in other sciences, medicine, or engineering as well as to the person who wishes to be liberally educated.
-With many scientifically-based issues facing today's society, knowledge of chemistry and science are essential.
+With many scientific issues facing today's society, knowledge of chemistry and science are crucial.

-The Division offers a core major and an American Chemical Society (ACS) approved degree.
-The core major provides a unique experience that links fundamental knowledge in the classroom with hands-on exploration in the laboratory.
-We stress the importance of undergraduate research experiences for our students on and off campus.
+The Division offers a core B.A. degree, an American Chemical Society (ACS) approved degree, and an interdisciplinary B.S. in Chemistry with at least ten upper-level credits in other disciplines of science, engineering, or math at the 200 level or higher.
+The core B.A. provides a unique experience that links fundamental knowledge in the classroom with hands-on exploration in the laboratory.
+We stress the importance of undergraduate research experiences for our students, whether on or off campus.

-Students with a chemistry degree from Alfred University graduate with a firm background for entry into the job market as a chemist, for graduate degrees in the discipline, for advanced study in a related discipline or success in professional schools of pharmacy, medicine, dentistry, veterinary medicine, law or library science.
-The ACS approved degree requires the core major plus six additional semester credit hours taken from the courses below.
+Students with a chemistry degree from Alfred University graduate with a firm background for entry into the job market as a chemist, for graduate degrees in the discipline, for advanced study in a related discipline or success in professional schools of pharmacy, medicine, dentistry, veterinary medicine, law, or library science.
+The ACS approved degree requires the core B.A. degree in Chemistry plus a total six additional semester credit hours, 4 of which must include Biochemistry: Proteins and Metabolism.

 A minor in chemistry is also offered and integrates well with several majors on campus.
-The minor not only provides breadth of knowledge, but also permits the student to tailor his/her studies to complement a major in other fields.
-For example, a biology major might emphasize organic chemistry whereas a person in ceramic engineering might focus on physical, inorganic or analytical chemistry.
+The minor not only provides breadth of knowledge, but also permits the student to tailor their studies to complement a major in other fields.
+For example, a biology major might emphasize organic chemistry whereas a person in ceramic engineering might focus on physical, inorganic, or analytical chemistry.